 The MoMA Alzheimer’s Project was a special initiative in the Museum’s Department of Education.
 The initiative took place from 2007 to 2014 and was generously funded by MetLife Foundation.
 During this time, MoMA staff expanded on the success of the Museum’s existing education programs for individuals with Alzheimer’s disease and their care partners through the development of training resources intended for use by arts and health professionals on how to make art accessible to people with dementia using MoMA’s teaching methodologies and approach.
 These resources can be used by museums, assisted-living facilities, and other community organizations serving people with dementia and their care partners.

-We offer many types of visits at MoMA or at your organization.
-We have educators that specialize in working with individuals with intellectual and developmental disabilities, individuals with Alzheimer’s disease or other dementia, individuals who are blind or have low vision, individuals who are deaf or hard of hearing and individuals with psychosocial disabilities.
-All tours and workshops for individuals with disabilities are free of charge including requests for wheelchairs, assistive listening devices, and American Sign Language interpretation.
+We specialize in working with individuals with intellectual and developmental disabilities, individuals with Alzheimer’s disease or other dementia, individuals who are blind or have low vision, individuals who are deaf or hard of hearing and individuals with psychosocial disabilities.

 We will come to you.
 A one-time, hourlong interactive program at your nonprofit organization or school, tailored to suit the interests of your group.